 The advantage of this drill is that you eliminate all sorts of backswing and takeaway faults, and put the club in the right position for the downswing.
 Many golfers of all skill levels can benefit from this drill.
 I find it to be a useful warm-up drill, as it allows the left shoulder to stretch, while letting you focus on a good release through the ball.

 Indeed, Charles himself would benefit.
 If he would just regroup and do the “small backswing” before his downswing instead of his off-balance slap, he would be the Official Spokesman for the Charles Barkley Golf Swing, rebranding it as the Charles Barkley No Backswing Golf Swing.
 Perhaps, he could add this to his long list of endorsements.

 Still, you really have to hand it to Charles.
 How many of us would go out and play golf in front of fans with cameras rolling if we had a swing like this?
 Not many.
 You have to respect that.

-Did you like the stroke saving tip?
-Then tell your friends — Like, Share, Tweet, +1, or Email below!
+Did you like this tip?
+Don’t hoard the knowledge, tell your friends! — Like, Tweet, +1, or email below!

 Golf Tip Reviews serves over 30,000 pageviews/month to people who LOVE GOLF.
 These are the people who play golf, buy golf equipment, take golf lessons, go on golf vacations, and so on.
 If you are in the golf travel, golf vacation, golf club, golf equipment, golf training, or any other golf-related industry, Golf Tip Reviews readers are YOUR target audience!
 Why not connect with them and tell them about your product?